-If you’ve taken a look at the grocery store shelves lately you’ve probably noticed a ton of new items all sporting a “vegan” label on them.
-While it seems to be the newest fad to hit the frozen food aisle, the vegan diet has been around since the beginning of time (like, the year 900).
-But the word “vegan” didn’t actually come into play until the 1940’s, when Donald Watson co-founded the Vegan Society in England.
+[dropcap]I[/dropcap]f you've taken a look at the grocery store shelves lately you've probably noticed a ton of new items all sporting a "vegan option" label on them.
+While vegan products seem to be the newest fad to hit the frozen food aisle, the vegan diet has been around since the beginning of time (like, the year 900).
+But the word "vegan" didn't actually come into play until the 1940's, when Donald Watson co-founded the Vegan Society in England, and veganism was born.

-At its core, the vegan lifestyle focuses on the animal welfare and avoids eating animals and animal products.
-This includes butter, milk, eggs, cheese and any other animal ingredients.
-Basically, it’s a diet that focuses on plant-based foods.
-Vegans also tend to stick to the healthier side such as eating organic and sticking to whole wheat and whole grains like brown rice.
-Some vegans are completely ridden of animal by-products like honey and discourage wearing leather while others are more strict vegetarians with tendencies to forgo dairy.
+At its core, the vegan lifestyle focuses on animal welfare and avoids eating animals and animal products.
+This includes butter, cow's milk, eggs, cheese and any other animal ingredients.
+Basically, it's a diet that focuses on plant-based foods.
+Vegans also tend to stick to the healthier side such as eating organic, drinking almond milk, and sticking to whole wheat and whole grains like brown rice.
+Some vegans are completely ridden of animal by-products like honey and discourage wearing leather while others are more strict vegetarians with tendencies to go dairy-free.

 1. Vegan Kombucha